Xentyl/EA-Username-Checker/readme.md

 - **Format**: One username per line.

 ### `proxies.txt`
-- This file should contain the list of proxies you want to use.
+- This file should contain the list of proxies you want to use. *PROXIES ARE REQUIRED FOR THIS SCRIPT*
 - **Format**: One proxy per line in the format `ip:port`.

+### `INFO`
+- **This script is naturally slow, checking a username every 1-2 seconds.
+This is to prevent being rate limited by EA.**